 Your objective as an Atlaser is to locate, identify, and count the most species in a block and confirm breeding for as many of those species as possible.
 Each species needs to be confirmed only once in a block.
-For example, one Red-winged Blackbird nest found in a block means Red-winged Blackbird is confirmed for that block for the entire 5-year period of the atlas.
-However, we strongly encourage you to submit checklists of all birds you observe and note all breeding behaviors every time you are afield; you just won't have to specifically seek out any additional breeding Red-winged Blackbirds.
+For example, one Red-winged Blackbird nest found in a block means Red-winged Blackbird is confirmed for that block for the entire 5-year period of the NCBA.
+However, in following with eBird and Atlasing guidelines suggesting complete checklists, we strongly encourage you to submit checklists of all birds you observe and note all breeding behaviors every time you are afield; you just won't have to specifically seek out any additional breeding Red-winged Blackbirds.